CD-Squared-Tech/cd-squared-tech.github.io/CONTRIBUTING.md

 If you have ideas for new features or functionalities, feel free to submit a feature request issue.
 We encourage open discussions around potential enhancements.  <span style="background-color: #FFFF00">To Do - Add the Feature Request template, available in the GitHub Settings options.</span>

 ## Community Guidelines
 CD Tech aims to be an inclusive and welcoming community for all individuals interested in tech.
 We value diversity, respect, and professionalism.
-As CD Tech falls under the umbrella of ChaDev, we have adopted the <a href="https://chadev.com/coc/" target="_blank">ChaDev Code of Conduct</a> for our group.
-Please review the code of conduct before contributing to this project, and please follow these basic guidelines when interacting with other members of the community:
+In alignment with the ChaDev community, we adhere to the ChaDev Code of Conduct <a href="https://chadev.com/coc/" target="_blank">ChaDev Code of Conduct</a>.
+We request that all contributors review the code of conduct before engaging with the project.
+Please keep the following essential guidelines in mind while interacting with fellow community members:

 1. Be respectful and considerate of others' opinions and experiences.
 2. Avoid any form of discrimination, harassment, or offensive language.